Quaqqer/site/README.md

 ### Docker

 When I use docker I most often use Docker Compose.
-Here is an example configuration of how I would deploy it using Compose.
 A Dockerfile and a Docker Compose configuration is provided in this repository.